LancreFI/forensics/README.md

 # android_forensics
 My random scripts to help with Android forensics

+<b>checker.sh</b>:<br>
+Checker gathers all kinds of information from the device and also creates the logical ADB backup.
+Still pretty much a test.

 <b>extback.sh</b>:<br>
 This script extracts your Android logical backup taken with ADB.